nsrau/azure-docs.it-it/articles/active-directory/user-help/my-account-portal-devices-page.md

 ## <a name="disable-a-device"></a>Disabilitare un dispositivo

 È possibile disabilitare uno o più dispositivi connessi in qualsiasi momento.
 Questa possibilità è particolarmente importante se si hanno dubbi sulla provenienza di un dispositivo o in caso di furto o smarrimento.
-Una volta disabilitato, il dispositivo non potrà più essere autenticato dall'organizzazione e non sarà in grado di accedere alle risorse dell'organizzazione.
+After you disable a device, it can no longer be authenticated by your organization, and will be unable to access any of your organization's resources.

 >[!Important]
 >Se si disabilita un dispositivo per errore, non è possibile annullare l'azione.
 Sarà necessario contattare l'amministratore dell'organizzazione per aggiungere di nuovo il dispositivo.